ryanspletzer/ryanspletzer.github.io/_posts/2024-03-20-threading-the-needle.md

 Too often I still see, even in this day and age, a desire to design on paper and “hope for the best” and leave things to fate, to some degree.
-In my experience, the devil is still truly in the details, and while that first 90% of your design on paper may go just fine, is that last often unexpected 10% that you wind up toiling over at the worst time in a project cycle, near the end… Interestingly, that last 10% can often be not a technical constraint, but a human one: sure, your design meets all the requirements, but it turns out it creates a terrible UX for the end user in some unacceptable way to stakeholders, be that an engineer or business user at your company, or even an external customer.
+In my experience, the devil is still truly in the details, and while that first 90% of your design on paper may go just fine, it is that last often unexpected 10% that you wind up toiling over at the worst time in a project cycle, near the end… Interestingly, that last 10% can often be not a technical constraint, but a human one: sure, your design meets all the requirements, but it turns out it creates a terrible UX for the end user in some unacceptable way to stakeholders, be that an engineer or business user at your company, or even an external customer.